Portraits of presidents of the United States: George Washington

+Andrew Jackson

+Historians believe that Jackson sat for about 35 portraits, and that there are a total of about 200 paintings of Jackson done in oils or watercolor, many created posthumously and/or copied from existing images.
+Jackson was painted most often by his nephew-by-marriage Ralph E. W. Earl.

 Theodore Roosevelt

 President Theodore Roosevelt's official portrait was originally commissioned to Théobald Chartran in 1902, but when Roosevelt saw the final product he hated it and hid it in the darkest corner of the White House.
 When family members called it the "Mewing Cat" for making him look so harmless, he had it destroyed and hired John Singer Sargent to paint a more masculine portrait.

 Sargent followed Roosevelt around the rooms of the White House, making sketches looking for the right lighting and pose, but was unhappy with them.
 When Roosevelt headed toward a staircase to try the rooms on the second level, both of their patience was running thin.
-Roosevelt suggested that Sargent didn't have a clue what the artist wanted.
-Sargent responded that Roosevelt didn't know what was needed to pose for a portrait.
-Roosevelt having reached the landing, planted his hand on the balustrade post, and turned to Sargent angrily demanding "Don't I?!" and the perfect pose had been found.
+Roosevelt suggested that Sargent did not have a clue what the artist wanted.
+Sargent responded that Roosevelt did not know what was needed to pose for a portrait.
+Roosevelt, having reached the landing, planted his hand on the balustrade post and turned to Sargent, angrily demanding "Don't I?!" and the perfect pose had been found.

 Roosevelt, always active, only agreed to stay still for half an hour a day, after lunch.
 But the portrait was eventually finished and was adored by Roosevelt.